 384. Another caveat, as already mentioned in Section 8.1, is the impossibility of obtaining extensive lists of the possessions from the OC, since especially the most experienced OC members launder illegal proceeds by reporting the assets under the names of strawmen.
 This, as mentioned, makes it difficult for the law enforcement authorities to trace the assets to criminals or the real owners.
-Therefore, data on confiscated assets gathered from Patja can be seen as a proxy for assets confiscated from criminal groups which indirectly indicates OC assets, but this is not a comprehensive and updated picture of the situation of the OC portfolio in Finland.
+Therefore, data on confiscated from criminal groups which indirectly indicates OC assets, but this is not a comprehensive and updated picture of the situation of the OC portfolio in Finland.